Word Gems

 K. (silence)

 E. There was no sense of separation.
 When I say this, I want to make clear that I was fully aware, on an intellectual level, that there was a “you” and a “me” – individuality was preserved; even so, I felt totally one with you.
-I guess what I mean is, on a deeper level, the concept of "you and me" disappeared.
+I guess, what I'm trying to say is, on a deeper level, the concept of "you and me" disappeared.

 K. A long time ago, you told me that, during that special time, you experienced the most erotic feelings of your life.
 And we didn’t even touch hands.